PhD Graduand · Graduating August 2026

 State-Wide Composition Innovation Initiative

 Three-phase collaboration with Texas Higher Education Coordinating Board to innovate design and delivery of introductory composition courses.
-Roles: technical editor for OER, content creator for AI literacy modules, researcher across universities and community colleges.
+Roles: Affiliate Academy Director, content creator for ENGL 1302 course and AI literacy modules, technical editor for OER, researcher across universities and community colleges.

 OER DevelopmentAI LiteracyCompositionState Initiative